 Day 6: Molokini Crater and a Luau

-- No trip to Maui is complete without snorkeling Molokini, a partially submerged volcanic crater that’s positively teeming with turtles, tropical fish, and other incredible marine life.
 Try this Pacific Whale Foundation tour, with certified marine naturalists providing helpful insight into the sea life around you, plus staff that are happy to provide guidance to any newbie snorkelers that happen to be aboard!

-- Once you dock, grab a quick coffee from the Wailuku Coffee Company and then make the drive to the western side of the island to relax on a beach before this evening’s activities.
 Hanakao’o Beach Park is slightly off the tourist path and is an excellent spot to watch Maui locals take out their outrigger canoes (this beach is home to multiple canoe clubs and races) and a favorite napping spot for turtles.

 Day 7: West Maui Mountain Adventures

-- Fuel up for the day at Maui Coffee Attic.
+Fuel up for the day at Maui Coffee Attic.
 This spot is definitely under the radar and has a more local vibe- plus, there’s plenty of Hawaiian-centric treats like ube haupia pie.

-- Hike the incredible Waihe’e Ridge Trail, which takes you up and across a ridgeline of one of the West Maui Mountains, with absolutely breathtaking views of the lush green valleys below.
+Hike the incredible Waihe’e Ridge Trail, which takes you up and across a ridgeline of one of the West Maui Mountains, with absolutely breathtaking views of the lush green valleys below.
 It feels like something straight out of Jurassic Park!

 - Nakalele Blowhole

-- Slaughterhouse Beach- sea turtle heaven!
+- Slaughterhouse Beach—it’s sea turtle heaven!

-- Spend the rest of the day on Baby Beach, which has perfectly clear and calm water and powdery white sand.
 If you’re all beached out (it’s your second to last day in Maui- who are you?!), consider instead going on a tour of a nearby dragon fruit farm, where you’ll get to try a bunch of unique tropical fruits you didn’t know existed, like soursop, lilikoi, sapote, and sapodilla.

-- Have your last meal on Maui at Miso Phat Sushi, serving up incredible, no-frills sushi rolls in a teeny tiny storefront.
+Have your last meal on Maui at Miso Phat Sushi, serving up incredible, no-frills sushi rolls in a teeny tiny storefront.

 Day 8: Try not to cry as you say “a hui hou” (or “until we meet again”) to Maui